 Mustard (mustum ardens) is a condiment made from the seeds of mustard, a plant of the Brassicaceae family.
-Yellow mustard is made from pale yellow seeds.
+Yellow mustard is made from the pale yellow seeds.

 This biannual or annual plant is 0.60 to 1.5 m high and 0.30 to 0.70 m wide.
-It is distinguished by its evergreen foliage and yellow flowers... mustard of course.
+It is distinguished by its evergreen foliage and its yellow flowers... mustard of course.

 Did you know that?
-Mustard is the most consumed condiment in the world after salt and pepper.
+Mustard is the most widely consumed condiment in the world after salt and pepper.

 Cut off the stems before the seed pods, also called siliques, turn brown.
 Let them dry in a dark, airy room.
 As the mustard stems dry, they lose their seeds.
 Place a container under your branches to collect the mature seeds.

 To harvest mustard seed, shake the branches over a sieve.

 Did you know that?
 Canada is the largest producer of mustard seed (35%), followed by Nepal (24%) and Russia (10%).

 There are more than 40 species of mustard.
 The most common are :

 David Vanilla's choice: With these yellow mustard pearls, I wanted to offer you the opportunity to revisit the great traditional mustard dishes.
 Thanks to them, you can create a contemporary and light cuisine at home

 Dijon mustard, sweet mustard, old-fashioned mustard... so many names for condiments made from mustard plants.
 All have their particularities: